microsoft/hands-on-lab-acs-teams/docs/workshop.md

 # Lab 3 - Call a phone number

-Let's use the Azure Communication Services to call a phone number.
+Now let's use the Azure Communication Services to call a phone number.
+In this lab, you will create a call between your frontend application and a phone number.

+## Buy a phone number

 First step is to go to the Azure Communication Services resource you created in the first lab and inside the `Phone Numbers` tab, you will need to buy a phone number.

 <div class="task" data-title="Task">